 Five-Digit Code Finding Type COE Review

 10000 Attendance Х

 20000 Inventory of Equipment Х

 30000 Internal Control Х

 40000 State Compliance

 50000 Federal Compliance

 60000 Miscellaneous Х

 61000 Classroom Teacher Salaries Х

+62000 Local Control and Accountability Plan Х

 70000 Instructional Materials Х

 71000 Teacher Misassignments Х

 72000 School Accountability Report Card Х

-2. In January, the county staff should begin reviewing the audit exceptions in the audit reports to determine whether each LEA's responses to the audit exceptions in the audit report represent a sufficient corrective action plan.
+2. In January, the county office staff should begin reviewing audit exceptions in the audit reports to determine whether each LEA's responses to the audit exceptions represent a sufficient corrective action plan.

-If the county staff determine that the response from the LEA in the audit report is not adequate, they should notify the LEA in January/February.
+If county office staff determine that the response from the LEA in the audit report is not adequate, they should notify the LEA in January or February.
 Sample forms for requesting the LEA's corrective action plan are at the end of this section.

-If the county staff determine that the LEA did not provide a response in the audit report, they should notify the LEA in January/February requesting the LEA's governing board provide the response by March 15.
+If the county office staff determine that the LEA did not provide a response in the audit report, they should notify the LEA in January or February requesting the LEA's governing board provide the response by March 15.

-- 3. There are no standards for what is an acceptable corrective action plan; each county office determines whether the action plan is acceptable and the level of documentation needed to assess whether the action plan is acceptable. - 4.
+- 3. There are no standards for what is an acceptable corrective action plan; each county office determines whether an action plan is acceptable and the level of documentation needed to assess its acceptability. - 4.
 Not later than May 15, the county office must notify the SPI and the SCO that the county office staff have reviewed the audits, reviewed the audit exceptions, and that all exceptions have been corrected or the LEA has submitted an acceptable plan of correction.